Ab initio electronic stopping power for protons in Ga$_{0.5}$In$_{0.5}$P/GaAs/Ge triple-junction solar cells for space applications: Appendix A. SIESTA calculation parameters

 \section{Appendix A. SIESTA calculation parameters}

 All the DFT and RT-TDDFT calculations were performed using SIESTA version $siesta/4.1b4$-$trunk$-750.
 The plane-wave cutoff of the finite 3D grid of 200 Ry was used.

-The basis functions have been generated as explained in Refs.~\cite{Artacho99,Junquera2001}.
+The basis functions of the double-$\zeta$ polarized basis set have been generated as explained in Refs.~\cite{Artacho99,Junquera2001}.
 The cutoff radii of the $\zeta_1$ function were defined by an energy shift of 272.1 meV (20 meV for Ga$_{0.5}$In$_{0.5}$P and 10 meV in all the interface calculations), and the ones for the $\zeta_2$ function, using the split-norm parameter of 15\% (30\% for Ga$_{0.5}$In$_{0.5}$P and in all the interface calculations).
 The parameters needed to generate the basis set in the calculation with $3d$-shell in Ge are listed in Table~\ref{tab_basis}.
 The extra $d-$shell is introduced as polarization orbital and has been obtained using the electric field polarization scheme described in Ref.~\cite{Soler2002}, and, therefore, its finite-support radius coincides with that of the shell it polarizes.
+The double-$\zeta$ polarized basis set of the SIESTA code have previously been checked against plane-wave code ABINIT in similar calculations for Ge~\cite{PhysRevB.91.125203}.
+The agreement between the two codes for the band structure of Ge was excellent.
+Moreover, the validity of using the double-$\zeta$ polarized basis set in this work is verified by comparing our results for the stopping power of the Ga$_{0.5}$In$_{0.5}$P with the plane-wave results from Ref.~\cite{Lee2018}.
+A reasonable agreement is observed for equivalent trajectories.

 The pseudopotentials have been generated following Ref.~\cite{PhysRevB.43.1993} with the parameters listed in Table~\ref{tab_pseudo}.
 For all the element except for H, the pseudopotentials were generated with the partial core correction~\cite{PhysRevB.26.1738}, with the radii $r_{\mathrm{pc}}$ given in Table~\ref{tab_pseudo}.